CHAPTER ONE

 “Any regrets about coming back?”
 Her mother asked.

-Alyssa considered this as they drove through the fading golden light, remembering her ex-husband standing in the kitchen with fistfuls of her jewelry, scattering it across the floor as she found her voice, how she kicked him out of the house, the marriage unraveling so quickly, then her father’s sudden death.
-“No. That chapter needed to close,” she finally said.
+She considered this as they drove, remembering her ex-husband standing in the kitchen with fistfuls of her jewelry, scattering it across the floor as she found her voice, how she forced him out of the house, the marriage shattering in that instant.
+Then her father’s sudden death.
+“No. I don’t regret it, mom.
+I needed a change and time with you,” she finally said.
 “I’m mostly concerned about my clients.”

 “I’m sure they’ll miss you,” her mother said, and then, “I forgot to tell you I saw Nicole and Stefan at a Shriners event last weekend.
 They asked about you, are excited to see you.”

 “Nice.
 Me too,” Alyssa responded.
-“Stefan’ll have some zany theories about all these coincidences.”
+“Stefan will have some zany theories about these coincidences.”

 “No doubt about that,” her mother said.
 “Let’s get back to that bottle of wine.”